- Chart

 Threats

-- Changes in government policy and procurement regulations
+- Changes in government spending priorities and procurement policies.

 Competitors and Market Share